Democrats hike federal debt ceiling by $480 billion

-The House of Representatives narrowly passed a debt-ceiling increase on Tuesday, averting a default on U.S. debts until at least December when lawmakers will once again face a showdown on the topic.
+The House of Representatives narrowly passed a debt-ceiling increase on Tuesday, averting a default on U.S. debts until at least December when lawmakers will once again face a showdown on the issue.

 In a 219-206 vote that strictly followed party lines, the House used a special parliamentary procedure to pass the bill with limited debate and no official recorded vote.

-House Speaker Nancy Pelosi, California Democrat, tied the increase to a measure advancing debate on three non-controversial bills.
+House Speaker Nancy Pelosi, California Democrat, tied the increase to a measure advancing debate on three noncontroversial bills.

 “The speaker [used] a procedural gimmick to allow the debt ceiling to pass under a ‘rule’ — which will prevent a recorded yes or no vote on the bill to raise the debt ceiling — and simply deem it to be passed without a vote,” said Rep. Barry Loudermilk, Georgia Republican.

-As such when lawmakers voted to advance the non-controversial bills, they also raised the cap on how much the federal government can borrow to pay its expenditures by $480 billion.
+As such when lawmakers voted to advance the noncontroversial bills, they also raised the cap on how much the federal government can borrow to pay its expenditures by $480 billion.

 “We are back today to do the debt ceiling and this will go until Dec.
 3,” Mrs. Pelosi said.
 “If we do not lift the ceiling, there would be a loss of 6 million jobs, $15 trillion in household wealth, and drastically increase the cost … domestically, and I do not just mean within the United States, I mean at the kitchen table.”